assiro/uub-operative-system/README.md

-# Firmware distribution for UUB by LECCE WP1
+# Firmware distribution for UUB

-UUB Petalinux System and applications (not official distribution)
+UUB Petalinux System with

-This version of linux for zynq 7020 is developed from vivado project dedicated for UUB.

-Applications implemented:scope, led, acquire, adc, uub_init
+uub.bin is the file image of entire flash memory

+- UBI sub-system implemented and works!

+- Bitstream FPGA by D.Nitz (WP2) and WP1 block

+- Device tree with USB, I2C, SPI, UART (AXI Uartlite not tested)

+- Applications implemented:
+	scope
+	led
+	acquire
+	adc
+	uub_init
+	ssd_test
+	pmt_hv
+	trigger control (D. Nitz) developing

+Initialization of UUB's devices automatically at start up

+UBI is working fine!
+To upgrade the system and bitstream is easy as like to copy a file

 Web server: works!

 USB: works!